xinling-xu/batch-ifc-dwg-export/README.md

 Alternatively, you can also download the ALLEP package from the [release page](https://github.com/xinling-xu/batch-ifc-dwg-export/releases).
 And drag and drop the package into ALLPLAN to install it.

-You need ALLPLAN 2026 WIP-5 or beyond to install the package.
+You need at least ALLPLAN 2026 to install the package.

 ## Installed PythonPart Scripts
 After installation, you can find two following PythonPart scripts: